pudeIko/piva/docs/source/viewers.rst

 .. _sec-2d-viewer-table:

 =====   =======================================================================
 **a**   Main data plot.
-Horizontal and vertical axes correspond to energy and
+Horizontal and vertical axes correspond to the energy
-        angle (momentum), respectively.
+        and angle (momentum) directions, respectively.
 **b**   Horizontal and vertical slices taken at the positions of the sliders.
 **c**   Utilities panel containing all image processing and analysis features,
         to large extent shared between :ref:`2D <sec-2d-viewer>` and